kirill-markin/personal-automation-hub/docs/troubleshooting.md

 **Symptoms**: API calls fail with 403 permission denied

 **Solutions**:
-1. **Calendar API Enabled**: Ensure Google Calendar API is enabled in Google Cloud Console
+1. **APIs Enabled**: Ensure Google Calendar API and Gmail API are enabled in Google Cloud Console
-2. **Scope Verification**: Verify you granted calendar access during OAuth setup
+2. **Scope Verification**: Verify you granted both calendar and Gmail access during OAuth setup
 3. **Calendar Permissions**: Check permissions on the specific calendar
 4. **Account Verification**: Ensure you're using the correct Google account
+5. **OAuth Scopes**: If you previously set up OAuth with only calendar scopes, re-run the setup script to get Gmail permissions

 ### Sync Flow Configuration Issues